notunk0wn23/LeafOS/SECURITY.md

 ## Reporting a Vulnerability

-You can report vulnerabilities using the "Report Vulnerability" Button on the top right of the page.
+Go to the security tab, then use the "Report Vulnerability" Button on the top right of the page.